vackosar/vackosar.github.io/_drafts/2021-03-22-Expanding-taxanomies.md

 - learn a unique preference representation corresponding to each level in the taxonomy based on her/his overall sequential preference

-## Pininterest's Arborist
+## Pininterest's automatic taxonomy expansion

 Basics
-- automatic taxonomy expansion
+- automatically find new node parent
 - handles multiple relationships: is-type-of, is-in
 - construct embeddings for unseen nodes
 - minimizes an upper-bound on the shortest-path distances between the predicted and actual taxonomy parents